qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 `_ACC` layer:

+  Tab is on the left for `_ACC`, following the logic that you move your thumb to the left to activate `_ACC`, with Right-Control on the right.

   The left hand has vowels, which repeat in three rows with the same accent, following Dvorak letter placement.
 The letter 'å' is on the same finger as 'a' but other hand, 'ß' is on the spot of